vmsaif/list-of-projects/README.md

 ## Skills and Technologies:

 ### Programming Languages:
+- **Python**:Used in multiple projects including the GBN Protocol Simulation, Gigachad Salesman for AI-driven audio analysis and performance tracking, and Idea Miners RAG System for document interrogation and AI interactions.
 - **Java**: Used in multiple projects such as the Coffee Shop System, Reversible Learning, Connect 4 game, and more.
 - **C++**: Utilized in OpenGL projects like Basic 3D Scene Creation, Sphere Lighting Program, and Recursive Ray Tracing.
 - **C**: Applied in projects like CPU Scheduling Simulator, Maze Solver and Reading and Interpreting Binary Files (ELF).